6th Kentucky Volunteer Infantry U.S.

 PAGE 12

-PAGE 13 a heated exchange with Col. Hazen, whereupon he had to hand over his saber, (and so called) came under arrest.
-The 17 July we marched off from there. it began to rain and the road was filled with water, at nightfall we made a halt, however we could find no good water anywhere, July 18th went again further, and our brigade was now all spread out, we went left through a narrow forest road and arrived about noon at our place and pitched our camp in the woods at a pretty place near the railroad, it was called Camp Brown, near Elk River Railroad Bridge, We always worked alternately by company at the bridge over the Elk River, one time we were supposed to be attacked there the night of 3rd until 4th August by 300 cavalrymen, we were alerted and prepared to hold, whatever happened, but it stayed quiet, the 5th August we marched off from Camp Brown the wagons were taken over the river on a flatboat, we made a halt by a creek, named Richland Creek, where we ate and stayed for a while.
+a heated exchange with Col. Hazen, whereupon he had to hand over his saber and was placed under (so called) arrest.
+July 17 we marched off from there.
+It began to rain and the road was filled with water.
+At nightfall we made a halt, however, we could not find good water anywhere.
+July 18 proceeded farther, and our brigade was now all spread out.
+We moved left over a narrow forest road and arrived about noon at our assigned place and pitched our camp in the woods at a pretty place near the railroad.
+It was called Camp Brown, near Elk River Railroad Bridge.
+We always worked alternately by company at the bridge over the Elk River.
+One time we were supposed to be attacked there by 300 cavalrymen on the night of August 3 to 4.
+We were alerted and prepared to hold, no matter what happened, but it remained quiet.
+August 5 we marched off from Camp Brown.
+The wagons were taken over the river on a flatboat.
+We made a halt by a creek, named Richland Creek, where we ate and stayed for a while.
 And in the evening we arrived by Pulaski, Ten.
-[Tenn.] where we camped for the night on the morning of the 6th we took up our march again and marched through Pulaski, which is an old little city and had a pretty Courthouse, around noon we arrived at Ronald [Reynolds] Station where the wagons were unloaded, and the things put on the railroad, the captains drew lots as to which companies had to go by railroad and which by the wagons over the road to Murfreesboro.
-4 companies had to go with the wagons and 6 by the railroad where also ours was with it, and we arrived at 6 o’clock in the evening in Nashville, we had considerable time and freedom there, and those who had money bought, a nd most got themselves full of booze and got to fighting.
-I borrowed two dollars from Gustav Laun, I bought quite a lot of bread and cheese, and also a pint whisky for 25 cents PAGE 14 many got their heads bloodied and it was a spectacle the whole night, that you could not close an eye, next morning several had a swollen head and a terrible hangover on the morning of the 7. we rode away from Nashville on the railroad and arrived at noon in Murfreesboro where the rest of the regiments of our brigade already were, and all had marching orders when we arrived, we had our things unloaded, and again on the wagons, of other regiments and all were ready to march off, but the order was again cancelled, and we pitched our camp outside the city on the McMinnville Road, we marched then another day the 8th of August on the opposite side of the city and set up our camp there, next to us was a little Fort which our Battery occupied, 2 companies from our regiment were deployed to 2 railroad bridges in order to guard them, they had to build little Forts, We had to stand picket, and train guard on the railroad and every morning around 3:30 or 4 o’clock go out, and stand in Line of Battle until day[,] the 17 August we had Brigade Review, we marched through Murfreesboro up to a large open place on the evening of the 17 and that night the 27 Ky and 9 Indiana Regt. which belonged to our Brigade, went to Nashville, the 27th was sent to Mumfordville [Munfordville], to be completed, and the 9th Indiana came back out to us later the 18th we had inspection, the 19th we drew half rations for 14 days long, the 20. the old Hecker Regiment rode past us on the railroad, the 22 the music band left, which played for us there each evening at the dress parade the 24 August we were on picket on Sunday, and the others in Camp had to cut down trees the 25. the 2nd Ky.
-Regt. came to us, and 2 regiments of Cavalry on this side where we camped, the 26. the 6th Ohio that also stayed not long there, the 27.
-August afternoon around 3 o’clock several shots were exchanged by the pickets and Rebels at the same time the cavalry came up there.
+[Tenn.], where we camped for the night.
+On the morning of the 6th we took up our march again and marched through Pulaski, which is an old little city with a pretty Courthouse.
+Around noon we arrived at Ronald [Reynolds] Station where the wagons were unloaded, and the contents loaded on the rail cars.
+The captains drew lots as to which companies had to go by railroad and which by the wagons over the road to Murfreesboro.
+Four companies had to go with the wagons and 6 by the railroad, including ours, and we arrived in Nashville at 6 o’clock in the evening.
+We had considerable time and freedom there, and those who had money bought things, and most got themselves full of booze and got to fighting.
+I borrowed two dollars from Gustav Laun.
+I bought quite a lot of bread and cheese, and also a pint whiskey for 25 cents.

 PAGE 15

-the 5th of Sept. we received marching orders, in the afternoon we set fire to everything, the self-made huts from brushwood and boards the wagons were loaded and the regiment fell into line to depart then it was changed to march off from there the next day, next in the evening toward 5 o’clock a fire broke out next to the Courthouse in Mursfreesboro, and 4 companies from our regt. had to double-quick to the burning place but before we arrived there it was already extinguished, we returned to camp, the same evening everyone was sick and those not capable of marching were transported to Nashville on the railroad next morning the 6th of Sept., we marched off from there, our brigade consisted of at that time, the 6th Ky.
-41st Ohio and 2nd Ky. and the Battery.
-Around noon we made a halt at the Stone[s] River and marched off again about 5 o’clock, where we still made 7 miles in 2 hours
+and brought a message that the enemy was approaching; then all went into confusion.
+The regiments fell into line.
+Our company was already posted as skirmishers in the little city of Murfreesboro, but no one came.
+Afterwards we marched out of the little city.
+The women and children fled to a secure place, and we waited for whatever might come.
+The road out of the city was fully strewn with corn, which the haulers had lost because they thought the Rebels were after them and their cart.
+We returned again to our camp.
+Our regiment marched to join the 2 companies that had been posted at the bridge and stayed there overnight.
+The next morning we arrived again at our camp.
+In a skirmish between the pickets of both sides, 1 man was killed and 3 wounded on our side.
+This disturbance began where the soldiers wanted to wash.
+Their whole wash, soap, canteens, buckets, etc. were all left behind, which we found by the Spring and took the best with us into the camp.
+The 5th of Sept. we received marching orders.
+In the afternoon we set fire to everything, including the huts we had made from brushwood and boards.
+The wagons were loaded and the regiment fell into line to depart.
+Then the order was changed to march off from there the next day.
+In the evening toward 5 o’clock a fire broke out next to the Courthouse in Mursfreesboro, and 4 companies from our regt. had to double-quick to the scene of the fire, but before we arrived there it had been extinguished.
+We returned to camp, the same evening everyone was sick and those not capable of marching were transported to Nashville on the railroad.
+The next morning, Sept.
+6, we marched off from there.
+At this time our brigade consisted of the 6th Ky., 41st Ohio, 2nd Ky. and the Battery.
+Around noon we halted at the Stone[s] River and marched off again about 5 o’clock.
+We still marched 7 miles in 2 hours.

 PAGE 16